vaibhavg12/udacity-CNAA-ObservabilityDashboard/README.md

 Severity: High

-Description: The Mongo database connection cannot be found.
-The tracer span is 792cfbb2a66c579f.
+Description: method not allowed for star api.
+The tracer span is 955b9083eede0743.

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name four SLIs that you would use to measure the success of this SLO.